Roman Senate: Senate in the West

-Subsequently, the word "senate" was used by the nobility of Rome to describe themselves as a collective class.
+Although the Gregorian register of 603 mentions the senate in reference to the acclamation of new statues of Emperor Phocas and Empress Leontia, scholars such as Ernst Stein and André Chastagnol have argued that this mention was likely nothing more than a ceremonial flourish.
+In 630, any remnants of the senate were swept away when the Curia Julia was converted into a church (Sant'Adriano al Foro) by Pope Honorius I. Subsequently, the word "senate" was used by the nobility of Rome to describe themselves as a collective class.
 This usage was not intended to link them institutionally with the ancient senate, but rather continued the long-standing Roman tradition that the city's nobility was equated to its senate.
 Occasionally in the Early Middle Ages, the title "senator" was used by those in positions of power—for instance, it was held by Crescentius the Younger (d.
 998) and, in its feminine form (senatrix), by Marozia (d.
 937)—but it appears to have been regarded at that time as simply a title of nobility.

-Usage of the "senator" title in a more traditional sense was revived in 1144, when the Commune of Rome attempted to establish a new senate in opposition to the temporal power of the nobles and the pope; as part of this plan, the Commune constructed a new senate house (the Palazzo Senatorio) on the Capitoline Hill (apparently in the mistaken belief that this was the site of the ancient senate house).
+In 1144, usage of the "senator" title in a more traditional sense was revived, when the Commune of Rome attempted to establish a new senate in opposition to the temporal power of the nobles and the pope.
+As part of this plan, the Commune constructed a new senate house (the Palazzo Senatorio) on the Capitoline Hill, apparently in the mistaken belief that this was the site of the ancient senate house.
 Most sources state that there were 56 senators in the revived senate, and modern historians have therefore interpreted this to indicate that there were four senators for each of the fourteen regiones of Rome.
 These senators elected as their leader Giordano Pierleoni, son of the Roman consul Pier Leoni, with the title patrician, since the term consul had been deprecated as a noble styling.

 The Commune came under constant pressure from the papacy and the Holy Roman Emperor during the second half of the twelfth century.
-In 1191, a popular uprising overthrew the 56-strong senate in favor of a single individual, styled Summus Senator, who subsequently became the head of the civil government of Rome.
+In 1191, a popular uprising overthrew the 56-strong senate in favor of a single individual, styled Summus Senator, who became the head of the civil government of Rome.
 The first Summus Senator, a man named Benedetto Carushomo, ruled Rome for two years.
-Within a few years of Carushomo's rule, however, the multi-member senate would be restored, although at this time, the institution would come to be composed largely of nobles.
+Within a few years of Carushomo's rule, the multi-member senate was restored.
+This time, the institution was composed largely of nobles.